 Most SaaS businesses operate on subscription models.
 A customer is as valuable as the length of their contract.
 Fundamentally, if you can keep average churn rates low, you will open up the possibility for greater sales investments even for a low ACV product.
 It is still risky to overspend when selling a low-priced service.
 But, the longer businesses stay customers, the greater return you will receive on any customer acquisition investments.
 The fastest growing and most stable SaaS businesses invest in customer retention and up-selling — you should too.

-Success comes from aligning Sales, Market and Product under a single banner that takes into account a business strategy and pricing model.
+Success comes from aligning Sales, Market and Product under a single banner that takes into account implementing a product-led growth strategy and pricing model.
 You need to take a holistic view of your product, your customers and your market to build a process that fits your ACV (annual contract value) and can scale.
 Then, target your efforts on people who need and can afford your product.
 Build your team around these outcomes.

 Everything relies on a deep understanding of your own product.
 That is the secret to understanding your market and buyers.
 Once you understand all three of these factors, you will be able to craft a go-to-market strategy that will reach your target market audience and convert prospects without overspending.